BishopFox/sliver/README.md

 # v1.6.0 / `master`

-__NOTE:__ You are looking the lastest master branch of Sliver v1.6.0; PRs should target this branch starting on 6/1/2023.
+**NOTE:** You are looking the latest master branch of Sliver v1.6.0; PRs should target this branch starting on 6/1/2023 ('MURICA format).
 However, this branch is NOT RECOMMENDED for production use yet.
-Please use release tagged versions for the best experiance.
+Please use release tagged versions for the best experience.

+For PRs containing bug fixes specific to Sliver v1.5, please target the [`v1.5.x/master` branch](https://github.com/BishopFox/sliver/tree/v1.5.x/master).

 ### Features